osrf/icra2023_ros2_gz_tutorial/README.md

 # Tutorial: "All about ROS 2 and the new Gazebo"

-Thank you everyone for attending the in-person tutorial at ICRA 2023.
-We had a great turnout of 100+ attendees.
-All materials used for the tutorial are available in the links below.
+Thank you everyone for attending the in-person tutorial at ROSCon 2024.

-We had breakout group discussions of around 10 people each.
-All the groups took community notes linked below, which we hope can help you see what software others are using for their projects.

 **Please make sure to set up your laptop environment BEFORE the conference, if you plan on attending the hands-on session, as the conference WiFi will not support everyone downloading 2-4 GB on the day of the tutorial.
 See [Quick Start](#quick-start) below.**